 Try 10 Free IQ Questions →The Defense and Its Limits

-The standard defense of this record is that the Democratic Party’s failures in these cities are caused by forces beyond its control — deindustrialization, white flight, federal policy, structural racism.
-These explanations are not wrong.
-They are simply insufficient.
+The standard defense of this record attributes the Democratic Party’s failures in these cities to forces beyond its control — deindustrialization, white flight, federal policy, structural racism.
+Though not incorrect, these explanations fall short.

 The Strongest Counterargument — and Why the Data Defeats It